1. Go to your polling station

 3. The member of staff will give you a ballot paper

-Once polling station staff have confirmed that you are at the correct polling station, that you are registered and eligible to vote, and (if it is a UK parliamentary election) your photo ID is acceptable, you will be given a piece of paper where you will mark who you want to vote for.
+Once polling station staff have confirmed that you are at the correct polling station, that you are registered and eligible to vote, you will then be given a piece of paper where you will mark who you want to vote for.
 This is called a ballot paper.

 Take your ballot paper to one of the polling booths.